 |Project Rationale and Linkage to Country/Regional Strategy||

-Despite its achievements, Sri Lanka's health system today is facing challenges to sustain its performance due to rapidly changing demographics and epidemiological transitions.
-The cost of health care has been increasing due to the sharp rise in noncommunicable diseases linked to lifestyles and rapidly aging population.
-The national health system also needs to further strengthen to expand services to vulnerable populations with lagging health indicators.
+Despite its achievements, Sri Lanka''s health system today is facing challenges to sustain its performance due to rapidly changing demographic and epidemiological transitions.
+The cost of health care has been increasing due to the sharp rise in noncommunicable diseases linked to lifestyles and a rapidly aging population.
+The national health system also needs to further strengthen expanding services to vulnerable populations with lagging health indicators.
 In addition, there is increased threat of emerging and resurging infectious diseases linked to environmental factors and increased cross-border migration.
 The status quo of the health system is inadequately prepared to deal with these evolving challenges without significant reorientation and further improvements.